rmcanany/SolidEdgeStorekeeper/Readme.md

 </p>

 - **LIBRARY DIRECTORY**
-The library is where the standard parts are stored.
+The library is where the standard parts you create are stored.
 The default is in `Preferences\Library` under the `Storekeeper` main directory.

   Note it is created the first time you run the program; it won't be there before that.
 As noted above, if you want to access your vendor-specific standard parts, they must be in the library.
 You can place them in one or more subdirectories if desired.